Whimsy Stick

 5/10

-This ranks mid-pack because the equipment runs $500 to $2,000.
-Also, the intro is slow, and a lot of dogs never take to it.
-For owners with permanent mobility issues, the math can work long-term.
-But for everyone else, the methods above are easier and cheaper.
+I rank it middle of the pack because the equipment is expensive ($500 to $2000), the introduction is slow, and many dogs never genuinely take to it.
+For owners with mobility issues, the investment can pay off long-term.
+For everyone else, the methods above are easier.

 Time per session